dpweix/gruMEWMA/README.md

 Covariance in Multivariate Time Series: Comparing Machine Learning and Statistical Approaches*.

-First install the `mlmcusum` package from https://github.com/dpweix/mlmcusum.git.
+First install the `mlmewma` package from https://github.com/dpweix/mlmewma.git.
 The gated recurrent unit (GRU) is run using the Tensorflow software in python.
-This code can be found in the downloaded `R` package at `mlmcusum/inst/python/gru_functions.py`.
+This code can be found in the downloaded `R` package at `mlmewma/inst/python/gru_functions.py`.
 Whenever the `path_py` variable is included in a file, it is important that the absolute file path is provided.
 Otherwise the python code cannot be found by the package.

-Once the path is determined use `source_python` from the `reticulate` package to load in all required python functions for the `mlmcusum` package.
+Once the path is determined use `source_python` from the `reticulate` package to load in all required python functions for the `mlmewma` package.

 Additionally, these files make use of `here` package to avoid needed